On this page:

 Any other requests for support from student support services will follow existing referral pathways, including obtaining student support services consent.

-A Vineland-3 parent/caregiver form is not permissible unless in exceptional circumstances, for example where a student has been home schooled.
-A parent/caregiver form may be completed for some students for other purposes, for example diagnostic assessment.
+A Vineland-3 parent/carer form is not permissible unless in exceptional circumstances, for example, where a student has been home schooled or in the case of school refusal resulting in significant absences from school.
+A parent/carer form may be completed for some students for other purposes, for example diagnostic assessment.
 These students will also need a Vineland-3 Teacher Form Comprehensive Version completed for them.
 If the school is uncertain about this process, they may discuss with the facilitator service.

 The completed Vineland-3 is scored by the eligible school-based practitioner or the student support services team.
-Refer to for further information about who is eligible to complete the Vineland-3.
+To mitigate potential conflicts of interest, the respondent completing the Vineland-3 cannot be the individual who scores it.

 The professional who scores the form is not required to complete a report.
 The score may be provided to the school in the form of a statement in an email.
+This should include the name and position/role of the scoring practitioner.
 All calculated standard scores are required to be provided (Adaptive Behaviour Composite Score and the Domain Standard Scores) as part of the profile request.
 Schools must retain a copy on the student’s confidential student services file.

 Vineland-3 for pre-prep students